darcyclarke/darcy/contributing.md

-# Contributing to darcy

-You know I'm a person, right?
+#### You know I'm a person, right?
+Appreciate you trying to contribut either way!